shacharyaron/grade-notifier-bot/README.md

 3. Click on the "START" button and wait for the bot to greet you
 <img width=300px src="https://github.com/shacharyaron/grade-notifier-bot/blob/master/screenshots/screenshot2.jpg">

-4. Once a new grade is posted, the bot will send you a message
+4. Once a new grade is posted, the bot will send you a message :inbox_tray:
 <img width=300px src="https://github.com/shacharyaron/grade-notifier-bot/blob/master/screenshots/screenshot3.jpg">

 # License